Majdi-Aref/syrian-meals/README.md

 # Syrian Meals
-Syrian Meals is a site for family-run small business that sells home-made syrian meals in Hamburg, Germany, which will be sought from people who enjoy eating both quite delicious and quite healthy food.
-Syrian Meals will be useful to those poeple as it markets it meals through this site and its links to the relevant social media, which, in turn, makes it feasible for its customers to order their prized meals by phone or email.
+Syrian Meals is a site for a family-run small business that sells home-made syrian meals in Hamburg, Germany, which will be sought from people who enjoy eating both quite delicious and quite healthy food.
+Syrian Meals will be useful to those poeple as it markets its meals through this site and its links to the relevant social media, which, in turn, makes it feasible for its customers to order their prized meals by phone or email.

 # User stories
 1. Home page